Skip to content

 What to Avoid in GEO for E-commerce

 Not all e-commerce SEO practices work in GEO.
-Here are the most common mistakes:
+Here are four mistakes, each of which genuinely cuts a store off from being cited:

 Thin content on product pages.
 If the product description is 2 sentences copied from the manufacturer, AI has nothing to cite.
 Invest in unique, expert descriptions.